-CM shall possess a master’s degree in social work, psychology, counseling, education, criminal justice, or a related human services field.
-Minimum of one (1) years of relevant case management experience.
+CM shall possess a bachelor’s degree in social work, psychology, counseling, education, criminal justice, or a related human services field.
+Master’s degree preferred.
+Minimum of two (2) years of relevant case management experience.

-Must hold a valid driver’s license, have and maintain a risk-free driving record.
-Must be willing to undergo initial and periodic child abuse/neglect, criminal history, sexual offender, and child care/elder care disqualification list screenings.
-As requested, must submit fingerprints for review by the state of your employment and Federal Bureau of Investigation (FBI).
-Must undergo a pre-employment drug screen and a pre-employment physical with the results showing no evidence of communicable disease
+Other Requirements: Must hold a valid driver’s license, have and maintain a risk-free driving record.
+Must be willing to undergo initial and periodic child abuse/neglect, criminal history, sexual offender, and childcare/elder care disqualification list screenings as conducted by the Missouri Department of Health and Senior Services utilizing the Family Care Safety Registry.
+As requested, must submit fingerprints for review by the Missouri State Highway Patrol and Federal Bureau of Investigation (FBI).
+Must undergo a pre-employment drug screen and a pre-employment physical with the results showing no evidence of communicable disease.
+Must be American Red Cross first aid and CPR certified at all times.